Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Adobe Systems, a major software company, changed its software sales model from product-based to subscription-based starting in the summer of 2012.
 They shifted to a model where users pay a fixed monthly fee for access.

 This decision by a company whose products are widely used by web and video production professionals was a surprising reform to everyone in the industry.
-However, it ultimately contributed to an increase in new customers, who had previously been difficult to acquire, as well as overall monetization, leading to improved business performance.
+However, it ultimately contributed to an increase in new customers, who had previously been difficult to acquire, as well as overall revenue growth, leading to improved business performance.

-Figure 1: Annual recurring revenue in the digital media sector (Adobe Systems), FY2008–FY2016
+Figure 1: Annual recurring revenue in the digital media sector (Adobe Systems), fiscal years 2008–2016

 This enabled improvements in customer satisfaction that were unattainable under a traditional, one-time product sale business model.
-Figure 1 shows the evolution of Adobe's annual recurring revenue (ARR) in the digital media segment.
+Figure 1 shows the evolution of Adobe's annual recurring revenue in the digital media segment.
 Compared to the era when it operated primarily as a product sales business, a significant improvement is evident.

 How should product-selling companies respond to the changing consumer demand for "usage" tailored to individual needs, rather than "ownership"?